ehasun15019/ph-M-49-React-Auth-Integration-Private-Route/README.md

 1. go to the AuthProvider.jsx file

-2. create signIn functionality with this "signInWithEmailAndPassword()" firebase function like this:
+2. create signIn functionality with this "signInWithEmailAndPassword()" firebase function and add in to the authInfo like this:

     example:

         const signInUser = (email, password) => {
             return signInWithEmailAndPassword(auth, email, password)
+        }

+        const authInfo = {
+            user,
+            createUser: createUser,
+            signInUser: signInUser,
         }